pratt-savi-810/pratt-savi-810-2018-10/projects/ddg_project/README.md

 ## Questions Remaining

 	* geocoding addresses within python (could not get geocoder to work as of yet)
-	* use config.json to store coordinate system and static file paths (e.g., MapPLUTO data)
+	* use config.json to store coordinate system, options for curated csv, and static file paths (e.g., MapPLUTO data)